UPPMAX/programming_formalism-automated_testing/docs/index.md

 ## Learning Outcomes

-* Understand the value of continuous development (CI)
+* Understand the value of continuous integration (CI)
 * Practical experience about how Github actions can be used to automate testing
 * Understand how code quality can be improved by automating type checking,